CMakePP/CMakePPLang/paper/paper.md

 ## Statement of Need

-CMake is small, extensible, and exceeds at generating build systems for many combinations of platforms, compilers, and build configurations.
+CMake is an extensible build tool that exceeds at generating build systems for many combinations of platforms, compilers, and build configurations.

 CMake has become the *de facto* standard tool for building C, C++, and Fortran programs of moderate to large size.
 However, as the size of a project increases, the